thomasfredericks/Bounce2/README.md

 DOCUMENTATION
 =====================

-Documentation can be found here : https://github.com/thomasfredericks/Bounce-Arduino-Wiring/wiki
+The documentation can be found here : https://github.com/thomasfredericks/Bounce-Arduino-Wiring/wiki